 - Where a child is injured or where an adult doesn’t have the mental capacity to claim, a friend, relative or responsible adult (litigation friend) can claim on their behalf.
 The 3-year time limit will not apply until a) the child turns 18 or b) the adult recovers and regains mental capacity.

-Where the defendant takes the blame for the accident and your injuries early, claims can usually be settled amicably in a matter of months.
+Where the defendant takes the blame for the accident and your injuries early on, claims can usually be settled amicably in a matter of months.
 If that doesn’t happen, sports injury claims can take longer while negotiations take place or while further medical reports are created.

-As we have shown, getting a sporting injury compensation claim right is important.
+No, you don’t.
+However, as we have hopefully shown, getting a sporting injury compensation claim right is important.
 That’s because, if you forget to include something within your claim, you can’t request more compensation later on.
 We believe the best chance of being compensated correctly is to let an experienced personal injury solicitor represent you.